CHAITron/StarkSPY/README.md

 It is written in Python3 and uses OpenCV for its graphical interface.

 MobileNet-SSD is convolution neural networks model used to perform object detection.
-It is trained with PASCAL VOC (Visual Object Classes) dataset, so there are 21 classes you can choose include:
+It is trained with PASCAL VOC (Visual Object Classes) dataset, so there are 21 classes to choose including:
 "background", "aeroplane", "bicycle", "bird", "boat", "bottle", "bus", "car", "cat", "chair", "cow", "diningtable", "dog", "horse", "motorbike", "person", "pottedplant", "sheep", "sofa", "train", "tvmonitor

 The created box positions are according to OpenCV showup window.